Guide to Drywall and Painting Tools

 Titebond® brand usually available from wood working suppliers is the only liquid hide glue we can find on the market.
 This wood glue is made from cow hide and is used to cause paint to crack for a faux finish on furniture as well as for gluing wood joints.

 Use a sash brush for most paint jobs but choose the brush bristles for the paint you are using.
 As a general rule use a natural china bristle brush for alkyd and oil paints and a polyester brush for latex paints.
 The polyester washes better in water and the natural bristles are compatible with the oils in the paint.
-There are also blended bristle brushes intended for use with oil and alkyd paints but they may not be as good.
+There are also blended bristle brushes intended for use with oil and alkyd paints but they may not be as good for oil-based paints.

 Painting iron work and rail balusters is fast and easy with a painting mitt.
 Improves coverage and cuts work in half.

 Use to fill small nail holes in wood trim.
 Also good for glazing around glass in windows and french doors.